-In sum, NPS can be a great tool when used in combination with other customer research tools, so it might be unwise to use it as the only customer satisfaction metric for your software product.
+In sum, NPS can be a great tool when used in combination with other customer research tools or across different user segments, so it might be unwise to use it as the only customer satisfaction metric for your software product.
 Let’s now look at the specific workflows that you can build around NPS.

 The simplest way of getting the Net Promoter Score is to regularly send out NPS surveys and look at the results.
 However, by implementing some more advanced techniques like creating automations around NPS, you can start seeing some serious results like achieving higher app store ratings and reducing churn.